Gran Sabana: Fauna

+Avifauna is even more varied, with around 85-100 species present, including the iconic Andean cock-of-the-rock (R. rupicola) and the intimidating harpy eagle (H. harpyja).

+Among the several dozen species of reptiles are lizards, such as the giant ameiva (A. ameiva), grass anoles (A. auratus), green iguanas (I. iguana), rainbow whiptails (C. lemniscatus), striped kentropyx (K. striata), and Peter's lava lizard (T. hispidus), among others; snakes are abundant, including venomous species, such as the neotropical rattlesnake (C. durissus) and the speckled forest pit viper (B. taeniatus), and constrictors, like the green anaconda (E. murinus) and the red-tailed (Boa constrictor) and brown rainbow boas (E. maurus).
+Other snake species found in Gran Sabana include the brown sipo (C. fuscus), the forest flame snake (O. petolarius), Oliver's parrot snake (L. coeruleodorsus), snail-eating snakes (Dipsas sp.), cutlass snakes (P. sexcarinatus), and the pineapple cuaima (Lachesis muta muta).
+Dozens of species of amphibians live in the area, including the "bumblebee" (or black-and-yellow) poison dart frog (D. leucomelas).

 Ethnic groups

 The Pemon are the largest group of indigenous people in the region.
-They are scattered throughout the Canaima National Park and are divided into three groups: Arekunas, Taurepanes and Kamarakotos.
-They are the native inhabitants of the Gran Sabana and today many work in the tourism industry, manage and administer inns and serve as guides on expeditions in the region.
+They are scattered throughout the Canaima National Park and are divided into three groups: Arekunas, Taurepanes, and Kamarakotos.
+They are the native inhabitants of the Gran Sabana and today many work in the tourism industry, manage and administer inns, and serve as guides on expeditions in the region.
 The number of native inhabitants of la Gran Sabana is not known exactly.
-However, the population census carried out by INE in 2001 revealed the presence of a total of 42,600 indigenous people statewide in Bolívar, of which the vast majority live in the Gran Sabana.
+However, the census carried out by INE in 2001 revealed the presence of a total of 42,600 indigenous people statewide in Bolívar, of which the vast majority live in the Gran Sabana.